- Indexed In: Emerging Sources Citation Index (ESCI), Medline, PubMed, and Scopus

 - Contact the Editorial Office: firstname.lastname@example.org

-JEBIM was created to be an invaluable resource for clinical researchers and scientists, physicians and other health practitioners, as well as graduate students on the trends, perspectives, and latest translational research in integrative medicine.
-The journal is currently accepting original research articles, research reviews, brief communications, correspondences, editorials, and book reviews.
+The journal is currently accepting original research articles, research reviews, brief communications, correspondences, brief letters to the editor and editorials.
 Please note that the journal rarely publishes case reports.

 Topics include, but are not limited to: